chef/automate/components/docs-chef-io/content/automate/ha_iam_user.md

 ## Creating an IAM User

 1. Navigate to your AWS account.
-1. Select *IAM* from the list of services from AWS console.
+1. Select *IAM* from the list of services from the AWS console.
 The *IAM dashboard* screen appears.

 {{< figure src="/images/automate/ha_aws_iam.png" alt="AWS IAM Dashboard">}}